Lemon cake with labneh and orange blossom water

 Baking with labneh - to make it nice and juicy.

-Even though I still love labneh best in the classic way with a lake of olive oil and a good pinch of za'atar and fresh pita bread - you can actually bake fantastically with the stuff too!
-With labneh in the batter, you save the pinch of salt in the cake and also add a lovely fresh acidic note to the batter.
-The fact that labneh is made from high-fat yoghurt certainly won't hurt a juicy cake 😉
+Even though I still love labneh most classic with a lake of olive oil and a good pinch of za’atar and fresh pita bread – you can actually bake with the stuff quite fantastic!

 Lemon cake that tastes like lemonade

-When I developed the recipe for this lemon cake, I had the taste of my mother's homemade lemonade on my tongue.
-I love the wonderfully fresh taste of lemonade and how quickly you can make it.
-The same goes for the cake.
-As in the lemonade, the main tones are: lemon, sweet and orange blossom water.
-So the classic lemon cake always gets a little "lemonade shower" in my house, which makes the sponge cake that much juicier again and gives it a super special aroma.
-Super refreshing and yet a "little" calorie sin.
+This is also true for the cake.
+As in the soda, the main tones here are also: lemon, sweet and orange blossom water.
+So the classic lemon cake always gets a little “limo shower” with me, which makes the sponge cake again much juicier and gives it a super special flavor.
+Super refreshing and yet a “small” calorie sin.
+Have fun baking and bon appétit!

 Recipe for juicy lemon cake with labneh